Lilyenglert/LEDVisualizer/README.md

 #### Tools & Materials
 Code: This project was written in Arduino.
 The libraries we used in this project include the NeoPixel GFX & Neopixel Matrix libraries for lights, and ArduinoFFT for frequncy calculation.
 All other code was written by us.
-3D Printing & Laser Cutting: Fusion 360 & illustrator for producing models. // input names of these Interaction Design: Framer X was used for interaction design concepts.
+Printing & Laser Cutting: Fusion 360 & illustrator for producing models.
+Interaction Design: Framer X was used for interaction design concepts.